Menu

 • An intrusive testing method

 Urine cocaine tests work by detecting the cocaine metabolites benzoylecgonine and ecgonine methyl ester.
 Most urine drug tests have a cutoff level of 300 ng/mL for a positive cocaine test.
 This means a urine sample must contain at least 300 nanograms per milliliter of benzoylecgonine and/or ecgonine methyl ester to test positive for cocaine.
+Understanding drug test cut-off levels for cocaine is important for both employers and individuals.

-2. Using the provided dropper, the tester transfers urine from the specimen cup into the sample well on the test cassette.
-Enough urine (2-3 drops) must be transferred to contact the reagent strip inside the well.
+2. Transfer sample: Using the provided dropper, the tester transfers urine from the specimen cup into the sample well on the test cassette.
+Enough urine (2–3 drops) must be transferred to contact the reagent strip inside the well.

 Proper interpretation of the urine cocaine test results requires training and an understanding of the testing limitations.
 False positive results, though rare, can occur due to cross-reactivity or sample contamination.
 Other substances in the urine can also affect test performance.
 Valid negative results require the subject to abstain from cocaine use for at least 1–3 days before testing.